Eaglw/Chemical_Engineering/Attraction forces between molecules.md

 In the atomic scale we can fine chemical bonds and Lewis acid-based attractions.
 ### Which attraction forces can we find beyond bond-forming distances?
 The most relevants are the [[Coulombic forces]] and the [[van der Walls forces|van der Walls forces]].
-The latters, can be also divided into
+The latters, can be also divided into more specific categories based on the pair of free and induced dipoles.

+The most relevant for particles are the London(dispersion) and the electrostatic forces.